Report Key Findings:

 NOTE: If you are looking for a task management tool for your team that’s easy and professional, check this list of remote task management tools.

 Managers Seek Task Management, Scheduling, and Deadline Functionality

 When analyzing the results, there are some differences between the functionality that project managers are seeking compared to what owners/executives are looking for.

 While owners/executives and project managers tend to agree on most of the functionality they seek, a much higher percentage of project managers (64%) than owner/executives (38%) want scheduling and deadline capabilities.
 In fact, this is the top-requested functionality among project managers, along with task management (also sought by 64 percent).

-Other prospective buyers seeking this software should note that the most desired capabilities, regardless of job title, all involve managing time and tasks.
-After all, these tools represent the unique advantages of Web-based PM systems: They allow users to more easily manage complex interactions and to seamlessly collaborate on projects from anywhere in the world.
+Other prospective buyers seeking this software should note that the difference between efficiency and most desired capabilities, regardless of job title, all involve managing time and tasks.
+After all, these tools represent the unique advantages of Web-based PM systems— they allow users to manage complex interactions more easily and seamlessly collaborate on projects from anywhere in the world.